 Coinbase currently supports 64 cryptocurrencies on its platforms.
 Although most of those 64 cryptocurrencies will be supported on both Coinbase and Coinbase Pro, there are a few exceptions.
 GNT and LOOM are only supported on Coinbase Pro, not Coinbase, whereas BSV is only supported on Coinbase, not Coinbase Pro.
 In addition, there are occasionally some geographic restrictions.

 Binance is the absolute king in supporting the widest variety of cryptocurrencies.
-Binance currently supports over 500 cryptocurrencies and more than 1,200 trading pairs.
+Binance offers a support of over 500 cryptocurrencies and more than 1,200 trading pairs.
+Moreover, crypto traders can purchase best crypto with their debit card or credit card.

 Verdict: When it comes to the number of listed cryptocurrencies, Binance is the clear winner.
 However, for an actual FIAT on/off ramp, Coinbase is the best choice.
 For those traders who want to trade against stablecoins such as Tether (USDT) simply, then Binance is likely the best option.